Type of Journey

 Subscribe to newsletter and stay updated

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Thiruvananthapuram or Trivandrum is South India's dominant icon with the Sri Padmanabhaswamy temple and Kovalam beach flanking on its left side.
-The city's culture is rich in classical art forms of India along with crafts and temples.
+Thiruvananthapuram, or Trivandrum, is South India’s dominant icon, with the Sri Padmanabhaswamy temple and Kovalam beach flanking it on its left side.
+The city’s culture is rich in classical art forms from India, along with crafts and temples.
 The Travancore royalty and the palaces and artworks left behind by them form the heritage of this beautiful city.
-It is also a prime Ayurveda destination, where thousands come every year for ayurvedic treatments.
+It is also a prime Ayurvedic destination, where thousands come every year for Ayurvedic treatments.
 From the golden sands of Kovalam to the golden idol of Lord Vishnu, Trivandrum is a city that is rich in culture and heritage.